Distance – 227 Miles

 Sleeping Arrangements: Under The Stars or Airbnb

 Breakfast: If you’re headed up the mountain or looking for a yummy quick breakfast head to the Gas Cafe .
 Don’t be deterred by the fact that this is literally inside a gas station the breakfast sandwiches are amazing.
-Perfect for a hangover.
+Perfect for a hangover too!
 For a coffee & a pastry or a quick to go meal downtown head to Mountain Oven.
-For brunch on a patio, we loved Coal Creek Grill.
+For brunch on a patio, we love The Sunflower and Coal Creek Grill.

-Lunch: Mountain Over and The Daily Dose also offer grab and go menu items perfect to take on a hike, as do the Gas Cafe.
+Lunch: Mountain Over and The Daily Dose also offer grab and go menu items perfect to take on a hike, as does the Gas Cafe.
+For cheap and fast tacos Teocalli Temale is the spot, like a local Willys, Moe’s, Illegal Petes… you get it.
+If you can snag one of the few outdoor seats get a few tacos and margs to share.

 Dinner: Secret Stash, hand down my favorite pizza in Colorado and I eat A LOT of pizza.
 We always order The Woodward and the “Big Ass Margarita” it’s the perfect meal.
 A trip to CB is not complete until you eat here.
-The secret stash sister restaurant, Bonez, also serves great Mexican dishes and delicious margs.
+The Secret Stash sister restaurant, Bonez, also serves great Mexican dishes, delicious margs AND WHITE QUESO!!

 Sweets: Ice cream from Third Bowl or a yummy pastry from Wildflower Sweets under the Secret Stash.

-Sunday Farmers Market – Sunday is the farmers market along Elk Avenue (main street) with lots and lots of Vendors so you can
+Sunday Farmers Market – Sunday is the farmers market along Elk Avenue (main street) with lots and lots of vendors so you can shop, eat and explore all Elk Avenue has to offer.

-Shop: The Gypsy Wagon – this Texas transplant has amazing woman’s clothing and accessories as well as home goods and gifts.
+Shop: Favor The Kind – this Texas transplant has amazing woman’s clothing and accessories as well as home goods and gifts.
 For more clothing (teens to 30s) check out Retail Therapy.
 For sporting goods and outdoors gear check out Dragonfly Anglers, Alpineer and Chopwood Mercantile.

 Hikes: From the little town of Gothic there are some great hikes.
 Judd Falls is a super easy hike that takes you through wildflower fields to a beautiful waterfall.
 For a longer hike near Gothic check out Rustlers Gultch.

 Another short hike is Long Lake.
 There are 2 ways to get to the lake.
 You can take the longer super easy trail (road) or go straight up, and I mean straight up.
+The straight up is like a scramble but will only take 10 mins or so to get up.
 Once you reach the lake you will see beautiful wildflowers and a beach for swimming!

 Travel Crested Butte has really great guides to all the hikes in the area!